MicrosoftDocs/VBA-Docs/Language/How-to/set-and-clear-a-breakpoint.md

 # Set and Clear a Breakpoint

-You set a [breakpoint](../Glossary/vbe-glossary.md#breakpoint) to suspend execution at a specific statement in a[procedure](../Glossary/vbe-glossary.md#procedure); for example, where you suspect problems may exist.
+You set a [breakpoint](../Glossary/vbe-glossary.md#breakpoint) to suspend execution at a specific statement in a [procedure](../Glossary/vbe-glossary.md#procedure); for example, where you suspect problems may exist.
 You clear breakpoints when you no longer need them to stop execution.

  **To set a breakpoint**